arduino/help-center-content/content/Software Support/Arduino App Lab/About-automatic-updates-in-Arduino-App-Lab.md

 - **Board software update:** The software that runs on your Arduino board (like the Arduino UNO Q).
 This include the Arduino App Lab installation on the board, which can be run standalone mode.
 - **Arduino App Lab (on PC):** The application running on your computer.
 Updates for App Lab bring new features, bug fixes, and performance improvements to the application itself.

-If you are having issues with your board, such as it not being detected, you may need to update the board software.

 ---

 ## Trigger an automatic update in Arduino App Lab